blaze/odo/README.rst

 .. code-block:: python

-   >>> into('postgresql://user:pass@host::my-table', 'myfile.hdf5::/data')
+   >>> odo('myfile.hdf5::/data', 'postgresql://user:pass@host::my-table')
    Table('my-table', MetaData(bind=Engine(postgresql://user:****@host)), ...)

-Into leverages the existing Python ecosystem.
+Odo leverages the existing Python ecosystem.
 The example above uses ``sqlalchemy`` for SQL interation and ``h5py`` for HDF5 interaction.

 Method
 ------

-Into migrates data using network of small data conersion functions between type pairs.
+Odo migrates data using network of small data conversion functions between type pairs.
 That network is below:

 .. image:: https://raw.githubusercontent.com/ContinuumIO/odo/master/docs/source/images/conversions.png
-   :alt: into conversions
+   :alt: odo conversions

 Each node is a container type (like ``pandas.DataFrame`` or ``sqlalchemy.Table``) and each directed edge is a function that transforms or